Stuck Inside? How to Stay Motivated During Indoor Workouts

 You can’t seem to find your fitness inspiration and motivation.
 And you can’t seem to kick your butt into gear and get that workout done.

-We’re here to remind you that working out indoors or working out at home doesn’t have to be boring.
+Well, we’re here to remind you that working out indoors or working out at home doesn’t have to be boring.
 Nor does it have to deflate your drive to stay healthy or get back in shape.

 1. Get a Workout Buddy

 This isn’t groundbreaking news by any means.
 A lot of people have gym buddies.
 Do you have a friend who has similar fitness goals to your own?
 Team up!
 And it doesn’t have to be at the gym.
-Throw on a YouTube HIIT or yoga workout and get your sweat on, together.
+Throw on a YouTube HIIT or yoga workout and get your sweat on, together - virtually, of course.

 Having a friend forces you to plan your workouts ahead of time so that it works for both of you.
 It also keeps you accountable.
 Bailing on your friend last minute is a huge no-no. Use each other for fitness inspiration.
 Encourage each other to stay positive and push forward (Trust us - it 100% works).

 2. Find Motivating Beats

 Research indicates that music is not just motivating because it improves our mood, but it also makes us feel more awake and alive.
 This means you have more energy and are more attentive to anything you set your mind to do.